Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>Rationale</td>
-			<td>This term is used in conjunction with dwc:eventDate to clarify the sampling time interval but can only be used when sampling occurs on a single day.</td>
+			<td>This term is used in conjunction with <b>dwc:eventDate</b> to clarify the sampling time interval and is best used when sampling occurs on a single day.</td>
 		</tr>
         <tr>
 			<td>Requirement</td>